AminuMado/photo-tagging-app/README.md

 ## Credit

-The illustration is authored by the amazing artist [Egor Klyuchnyk](https://www.artstation.com/chekavo).
+The illustration(s) is authored by the amazing artist [Egor Klyuchnyk](https://www.artstation.com/chekavo).

 You can buy the art as a poster from [Anomaly World](https://anomaly-world.com/).